 Writing Your Life's Manifesto & Why It Gets You Clear on Your Purpose

-Have you ever struggled annually to write out your goals for the year?
+Have you ever struggled to write out your goals for the year?
 Have you ever struggled to know what the right next step is for you?
 Have you ever weighed out pros and cons before making a big decision?
-A manifesto for your life might be a key place to look to when making these pivotal and even small decisions.
+A manifesto for your life may serve as a key place to look to when making small to pivotal decisions.

 A compass to help guide you when you feel ‘lost’